bearcms/bearframework-addon/docs/components/bearcms-elements.md

 `editable`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Makes the block editable or not.
 Available values: true and false.
-The block will no be editable if there is no logged in user, regardless of the attribute value.
+The block will be not editable if there is no logged in user, regardless of the attribute value.

 `group`